How to Prepare Wood Trim for a Smooth Paint Job

 - For small, tight areas, scrape with a 1-1/2-in. flexible putty knife.

-- Use a pushing motion to go under the paint — working from an area of loose paint to an area where paint is firmly adhered.
+- Use a pushing motion to go under the paint — working from an area of loose paint to an area where paint has firmly adhered.

 - Pro Tip: This bevels the remaining paint layers to make a smooth transition between damaged and undamaged areas, and it renews the details in the wood.